-'My preference is for the affordable housing to be secured via s106 agreement with a requirement that an affordable housing scheme which meets the requirements of the Interim Planning Statement: Affordable Housing is submitted with the reserved matters application, the main affordable housing provisions the s106 needs to secure are -
+'I would like a requirement that an affordable housing scheme which meets the requirements of the Interim Planning Statement: Affordable Housing is submitted with the reserved matters application, the main affordable housing provisions the s106 needs to secure are -

 - 30% of the total dwellings to be provided as affordable housing - 65% of the affordable dwellings to be affordable or social rented, 35% to be intermediate - The affordable dwellings to be pepper-potted across the site - Affordable homes to meet CFSH Level 3 and to be built in accordance with the Homes & Communities Agency Design & Quality Standards. - The affordable dwellings to be provided no later than occupation of 50% of the open market dwellings.'